Present Continuous

 The action is temporary, not permanent.

-3. Positive Sentences in Present Continuous
+3. Positive Sentences in the Present Continuous

 Structure: